 In 2019, approximately 4.38 billion retail prescriptions were filled in the United States.
-If you have prescription drug coverage through your health insurance plan, you’re responsible for your copays for the prescribed drugs and your insurance carrier covers the rest.
+If you have prescription drug coverage through your health insurance plan, you’re responsible for your co-pays for the prescribed drugs, and your insurance carrier covers the rest.
 Right?

-Insurance Copays vs Cash
+Insurance Co-pays vs. Cash

-However, according to a study done by the Kaiser Family Foundation, the average copay on those $4 generics is $11.
+However, according to a study done by the Kaiser Family Foundation, the average co-pay on those $4 generics is $11.
 That just doesn’t add up.

-So what is driving prices at the pharmacy counter anyway?
-It turns out there are multiple factors that affect the price of a prescription drug and, in turn, your copay.
-Let’s start at the beginning.
+So, what’s driving prices at the pharmacy counter anyway?
+It turns out there are multiple factors that affect the price of a prescription drug and, in turn, your co-pay.

 Prescription Drug Prices

 Prescription drug prices in America are some of the highest in the entire world.
 That’s because drug manufacturers are allowed to set prices as high or low as they want.
 Some drug companies claim that the high cost of one drug is used to offset the research and development costs of another, but that explanation feels a bit self-serving at best.

 Pharmacy Benefits Manager (PBM)